A

 Earnings Before Interest, Tax, Depreciation and Amortization (EBITDA)

-Calculation: Sales less all Cash expenses except Finance Charges and Income Tax.
+Calculation: Sales less all cash expenses except Finance Charges and Income Tax (and Adjustments).

 EBITDA does not include the non-cash expenses such as Depreciation and Amortization.